mstdokumaci/arraydb/doc/readme.md

 # Introduction

 I've seen many PHP ORM libraries.
-Most of them makes you write a new class for each item you want to keep in DB.
-This seems repetition of same things to me.
-Extending this, extending that for no different logic.
+Most of them make you write a new class for each item you want to keep in the database.
+Extending this and that for no apparent reason is repetitious and capricious.

-Items have fields of data in similar kind and have similar relations among.
-So a well-written class can be used for all.
+Since items have fields of similar data and similar relations, a well-written class can be used for all.
 If you need a library which makes things easier, this is my approach.

 arrayDB ORM library has only 5 classes.
-You mostly use a singleton of one, others used internally, that's all.
-Caching and keeping cache synchronised with DB is all automated.
-You don't need to keep track of these.
+You mostly use a singleton of one, while others are used internally, that's all.
+Caching and keeping cache synchronized with the database is all automated, you don't need to keep track of these.

-To start using this library, you have to do 3 simple definitions.
+To start using this library, you simply have to define:

-- Define your data model (what items you need to keep, what are their fields and their relations with each other).
+- Your data model (what items you need to keep, their fields and relations with each other).
-- Define your MySQL access.
+- Your MySQL access.
-- Define your cache config.
+- Your cache config.

 ## Defining data model

-All data model definiton is writing down an array like this:
+All data model definitions are written as an array like this:

 	$model=array(
 		'user'=>array(